Scottish Outdoor Access Code: Historical background

 The majority of land (at least 57%) in Scotland is privately owned, and around half of the country's rural land is owned by fewer than 500 landowners.
-There has however been a longstanding tradition of access to land.
-Until the mid-nineteenth century the ability to access land was little challenged, however this began to change with the rise of deer stalking as a commercial enterprise, and the increase in the number of people visiting the highlands following the coming of the railways.
-In 1846 the 6th Duke of Atholl attempted to prevent a group of botany students from the University of Edinburgh from entering Glen Tilt, however the resulting court case confirmed that access could not be prevented.
-The Trespass (Scotland) Act 1865 imposed fines on camping and the lighting of fires without the landowner's permission, but was largely ignored, and throughout the nineteenth and twentieth century the basic legal position on access remained that there was no legal right of access, but equally no legal mechanism for landowners to prevent it.
+There has, however, been a longstanding tradition of access to land.
+Until the mid-nineteenth century, the ability to access land was little challenged; however, this began to change with the rise of deer stalking as a commercial enterprise, and the increase in the number of people visiting the highlands following the coming of the railways.
+In 1846, the 6th Duke of Atholl attempted to prevent a group of botany students from the University of Edinburgh from entering Glen Tilt, however the resulting court case confirmed that access could not be prevented.
+The Trespass (Scotland) Act 1865 imposed fines on camping and the lighting of fires without the landowner's permission, but was largely ignored, and, throughout the nineteenth and twentieth centuries, the basic legal position on access remained that there was no legal right of access, but equally no legal mechanism for landowners to prevent it.

-In 1996 organisations representing walking and mountaineering interests came together with land management and government bodies to draft Scotland's Hills and Mountains: A Concordat on Access, a voluntary code that sought to balance the interests of both access users and land managers.
-The concordat spoke of the need for access to be exercised responsibly, and so can in some ways can be seen as a forerunner to the modern Code, although it lacked legal status, and did not address access rights to inland waters.
+In 1996, organisations representing walking and mountaineering interests came together with land management and government bodies to draft Scotland's Hills and Mountains: A Concordat on Access, a voluntary code that sought to balance the interests of both access users and land managers.
+The concordat spoke of the need for access to be exercised responsibly and, in some ways, can be seen as a forerunner to the modern Code, although it lacked legal status, and did not address access rights to inland waters.

-In 2003 a formal right to access was put into law via the Land Reform (Scotland) Act 2003.
+In 2003, a formal right to access was put into law via the Land Reform (Scotland) Act 2003.
 The act stated that "a person has access rights only if they are exercised responsibly", and tasked Scottish Natural Heritage with producing the Code so as to provide guidance to both access users and land managers on what behavior would be considered "responsible".